github/eventlistener-polyfill/README.md

 ##### Detecting Support

 We detect support for `once` and `passive` by making an object with getters for those options.
-If the browser were to retreive those values, the getters would trigger and we would know the browser would (in some way) suport them.
+If the browser were to retrieve those values, the getters would trigger and we would know the browser would (in some way) suport them.
 This is working successfully for now - our tests pass in the browsers weve tested, even those where the polyfill is disabled.

 ##### The once implementation